-Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in New Jersey.
+With Sylvan’s study skills program in New Jersey, you can help your son or daughter prepare for increasing school workloads and the future challenges that come with college life.
 Through our program, kids in grades 4-12 can develop practical life management, critical thinking and problem solving skills, enabling them to manage their schoolwork and schedules more effectively.
-You'll see a noticeable confidence boost as your child gets to grips with life-long tools and techniques that can be used at school at beyond!
-We're ready to equip your child for success: simply contact your local Sylvan in New Jersey to get started or to find out more.
+You'll see a noticeable difference in your son or daughter's confidence as he or she gains tools and techniques that can be used in school and beyond!
+It's time to equip your child for success: get started today by contacting your local Sylvan in New Jersey.

 Whether it's extracurricular classes, homework assignments, a part-time job or the demands of a full social life, there’s no doubting that students often have a lot on their plate.
 And when college applications eventually come about, it can be an even greater challenge to stay on top of everything.
 That's where our tutoring experts step in, offering a study skills program that focuses on effective planning, managing and prioritizing skills — helping students take on any project and achieve the right results.

 Life-Long Skills to Succeed, Starting in Grade 4